rsta2/circle/README.md

 Classes
 -------

-The following C++ classes were added to the Circle library or extended in the lib/ subdirectory:
+The following C++ classes were added to the USB library or extended in the lib/usb/ subdirectory:

-* CGPIOManager: Interrupt multiplexer for CGPIOPin (only required if GPIO interrupt is used).
-* CGPIOPin: Encapsulates a GPIO pin, can be read, write or inverted.
-Supports interrupts.
-Simple initialization.
+* CDWHCIRootPort: Supporting class for CDWHCIDevice, initializes the root port.
+* CUSBDevice: Encapsulates a general USB device (detects the functions of this device).
+* CUSBFunction: Encapsulates a function (represented by an interface descriptor) of an USB device.
+* CUSBHIDDevice: General USB HID device (e.g. keyboard, mouse), boot protocol only
+* CUSBMouseDevice: Driver for USB mice

+In this step the *input library* is added which currently offers the following classes in the lib/input/ subdirectory:

+* CKeyboardBehaviour: Generic keyboard function
+* CKeyMap: Keyboard translation map (two selectable default maps at the moment)

-The available Circle classes are listed in the file *doc/classes.txt* now.
+The available Circle classes are listed in the file *doc/classes.txt*.